Macklin06/captcha-solver-yourname-1234/README.md

 # captcha-solver-yourname-1234

 ## Summary
-This repository was auto-generated based on the following brief: "Create a simple calculator with a clean, modern interface that can perform addition, subtraction, multiplication, and division.".
+This repository was auto-generated based on the following brief: "Create a webpage that looks and is like clone of Google Search homepage".
 It contains a single-page web application.

 ## Setup & Usage
 1. No setup is required.